y-arjun-y/arjunyadav/pages-md/projects.md

 ![OptX - The Symposium 1.0](/optx.jpg)

 <hr />

 ## <span id="freecodecamp">[freeCodeCamp](https://freecodecamp.org)</span>

 <small>Oct 28, 2021-present</small>
-<small>Trying to finish freeCodeCamp.org's curriculum by the end of 2022.</small>
+<small>Trying to finish freeCodeCamp.org's curriculum by the end of 2023.
+Currently paused.</small>

 <hr />
 <small>freeCodeCamp.org's start date is the date I started logging, not the date when the project started.</small>